bizz84/flutter-tips-and-tricks/tips/0173-hugeicons-flutter-stroke-icons/index.md

 ---

-### Note about app bundle size and Android compatibility
+### Note about the app bundle size

-Note that the package defines all the fonts as a single [woff2 file](https://github.com/hugeicons/hugeicons-flutter/blob/main/lib/fonts/hgi-stroke-rounded.woff2).
-This has two implications:
+Note that the package defines all the fonts as a single `ttf` file, which weighs 1.82 MB.

-- Your app bundle size will increase as the font file will be included
+As a result, your app bundle size will increase.
-- As noted in [this issue from 2022](https://github.com/hugeicons/hugeicons-flutter/issues/1), `woff2` files are not supported on Android.
-As a result, you can't use this package on Android as the icons will render incorrectly.

 ---